UMN-Choi-Lab/BO4Mob/README.md

 <details>
 <summary><strong>Add New Traffic Network</strong></summary>

 This repository provides both the **network file** and the **traffic sensor dataset** matched to that network.
 If you would like to apply your **own network and sensor data**, this guide explains which parts to modify and how to prepare compatible inputs.

 ### How We Prepared the Data

 #### Step 1.
 SUMO Network (XML Format)
 We used the *San Francisco* network from the research dataset [here](https://www.research-collection.ethz.ch/entities/researchdata/c26aff6d-a2fb-45ca-acf2-0cc3cccda049).
 From this file, we extracted the **San Jose area** using [netedit](https://sumo.dlr.de/docs/Netedit/index.html).
-Each edge in the SUMO `.xml` file has a unique edge ID.
+Each link(edge) in the SUMO `.xml` file has a unique ID.

 #### Step 2.
 Count Data (Traffic Sensor Data)
 1. **Download the data**